Skip to main content

 Here are four ways in which mediation and negotiation can be leveraged effectively in debt recovery cases:

-1. Maintaining open lines of communication: Mediation and negotiation facilitate communication between the debtor and the creditor, enabling them to express their concerns, clarify misunderstandings, and explore potential solutions.
+1. Maintaining open lines of communication: Mediation and negotiation enable communication between the debtor and the creditor, enabling them to express their concerns, clarify misunderstandings, and explore potential solutions.

 2. Exploring alternative payment arrangements: Mediation and negotiation provide a platform for debtors to propose alternative payment arrangements that suit their financial circumstances, while creditors can consider accepting reasonable compromises.